Vinaayaka-VS/42111453_Vinaayaka/Number Guessing Game/README.txt

-Ensure all files are in the same directory
+1)Ensure all files are in the same directory
-1)run numberguess.html
+2)run numberguess.html